 - To connect educators with other like-minded educators to support the expansion of their own personalized learning network.

-- To curate the rich, existing content and develop a Massive Online Open Course for Educators (MOOC-Ed) on Learning Differences to meet the needs of Oak Foundation partners, including Big Brother/Big Sister, the New Teacher Center, Teach for All, and Teach for America; provide access to the MOOC-Ed to teachers and those who coach and support teachers across the world; and to create models for blended learning opportunities with Oak Foundation partners in conjunction with the MOOC-Ed.
+- To curate the rich, existing content and develop an online professional learning course on Learning Differences to meet the needs of Oak Foundation partners, including Big Brother/Big Sister, the New Teacher Center, Teach for All, and Teach for America; provide access to the course to teachers and those who coach and support teachers across the world; and to create models for blended learning opportunities with Oak Foundation partners in conjunction with the course.

 Thinking Differently about Student Learning